i998979/PA-Inference/README.md

 once lib building success, put onnxruntime and rust lib to JniLibs/

 once model convert success, push model to sdcard and select model folder which contains onnx model

+if you want to try with prebuilt model, please refer to https://huggingface.co/mikv39/gpt-sovits-onnx-custom